trilitech/umami-v1/docs/specs/batch_csv_format.md

 ## Abstract

-Batch File Format Specifications, as defined herein, allow convenience to scale large batches with the additional benefit of reusability and interoperability across wallets that implemente this specification.
+Batch File Format Specifications, as defined herein, allow convenience to scale large batches with the additional benefit of reusability and interoperability across wallets that implement this specification.
 From a simple, human-readable CSV file, a batch can be loaded into a wallet ready for signature.

 ## Introduction